 Don’t worry, there’s no need to hire a French tutor just yet.
 The concept of a denouement is actually pretty simple, but not every story has one.

 What Is a Denouement?

-A denouement is the final part of the story after the climax, where things get resolved or explained, and plot points are drawn together in a coherent whole.
+A denouement, also known as the resolution, is the final part of the story after the climax, where things get resolved or explained, and plot points are drawn together in a coherent whole.
 It is usually the time when you finally reveal any secrets or mysteries and tie up all loose ends.

 This can happen in the last part or chapter of the story.
 Other times, it might come as an epilogue to the book.